ChameleonCloud/docs/source/technical/reservations.rst

 Provisioning and Managing Resources Using the GUI
 =================================================

-To make reservations of the resources, first log into the Horizon web interface
+To make reservations of the resources, first log into the Horizon GUI
 - either |CHI@TACC| or |CHI@UC|.
 Then, choose a project and configure your local timezone.
-For details on how to choose a project and update personalized settings, please see :ref:`gui`.
+For details on how to choose a project and update personalized settings, see :ref:`gui`.

 In the navigation sidebar, go to the *Reservations* section and click *Leases*.